Gamebook: Adventures

 Adventure gamebooks incorporate elements from Choose Your Own Adventure books and role-playing solitaire adventures.
 The books involve a branching path format in order to move between sections of text, but the reader creates a character as in a role-playing game, and resolves actions using a game-system.
 Unlike role-playing solitaire adventures, adventure gamebooks include all the rules needed for play in each book.
 Adventure gamebooks are usually not divided into numbered pages, but rather into numbered sections of text, so that several sections may fit in a single page, or a single section can span several pages.

 The Warlock of Firetop Mountain was published in 1982, the first of what became the Fighting Fantasy series of gamebooks, one of the first adventure gamebook series.
 With over 60 titles, including a variety of spin-offs, the series popularised the gamebook format in the UK and many other countries, such as Canada, Australia, New Zealand, South Africa, Singapore, the United States, Portugal, Tanzania, Brazil, Spain, France, Germany, Italy, Denmark, Israel, Japan, and after the fall of communism, Eastern Europe.

 Several authors in different countries continue to publish adventure gamebooks in the late 2010s.
 Notable examples are German fantasy authors Wolfgang Hohlbein, Markus Heitz, and Lemonbits.
-Adventure gamebooks experienced a publishing boom in the 1980s, most notably in the United Kingdom, the United States, Italy and France.
-British series such as Fighting Fantasy, Lone Wolf, and The Way of the Tiger were translated into several languages and became very popular worldwide.
-The boom decreased considerably in the 1990s, with Fabled Lands being the last major British gamebook series.
-In the 2000s, reissues of the Fighting Fantasy and Lone Wolf series emerged, and garnered some commercial success.